 We have made a list of the ways you can improve the look of your kitchen and still fit your kitchen budget.
 Not only will it be cheap, it will also be easy and fun.

 All too often the fronts of your kitchen cabinets reflect the years of hard work they have been through.
 But the insides can be perfectly serviceable and they are mostly hidden in any case.
 So all you need to do is add replacement kitchen doors and reuse the carcasses.
 This will save you up to half the cost of the carcasses and doors if bought together.
-You can even reconfigure the layout of your kitchen using the carcasses you have and then add in new ones only where really required.
+You can even reconfigure the layout of your kitchen using the carcasses you have.
+Then just add in new ones only where really required.

 In some cases you may find that new handles and a good clean are all your kitchen doors need.
 Handles can become worn very quickly and all too often they date within a few years.
-Some modern new handles could really lift the look of your kitchen and will look even better on brand new doors.
+Some modern new handles could really lift the look of your kitchen.
+They'll look even better on brand new doors.
 For just a few pounds each, quality handles can make a huge difference.

 Do the work yourself